:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Cannot adjust temperature

 For on-the-go adventures, this portable Cooluli cooler is an excellent option.
-The lightweight fridge (measuring 9.75 x 12 x 14 inches) can be hauled anywhere thanks to a dual-voltage (100-240V/12V) construction that adapts to any plug around the world, so you can use it at campsites, vacation rentals, dorm rooms, and beyond.
+The lightweight fridge weighs about 10 pounds and has a small footprint, making it easy to haul anywhere.
+And we mean anywhere: this fridge is equipped with a dual-voltage (100-240V/12V) construction that adapts to any plug around the world.
+This means you can use it at campsites, vacation rentals, dorm rooms, and beyond.

 Best for Beer and Wine